Accelerated Formation of Ultra-Massive Galaxies in the First Billion Years

 The SFR$_{\rm IR}$ of S1 is similar to the SFR value derived from the UV-to-NIR SED fit (Extended Data Table \ref{tab1}).
 However, the SFR$_{\rm IR}$ of S2 and S3 are about three times higher than their SFR$_{\rm SED}$, implying that there may be hidden dust regions in these galaxies that absorb all the UV photons, which cannot be reproduced with a dust extinction correction\cite{Xiao2023, Elbaz2018, Puglisi2017}, or that our assumed star-formation histories are not appropriate.
 Irrespective of this, the high SFR$_{\rm IR}$ values indicate that our galaxies are in a very efficient mass assembly and accumulation process, which explains why they are so massive. \\ \\ \textbf{The maximal halo mass ($M_\mathrm{halo}^\mathrm{max}$).} In this paper, we define the $M_\mathrm{halo}^\mathrm{max}$ as the mass above which the cumulative dark matter halo mass function predicts one halo to be detected in the FRESCO survey volume ($V$).
 Under the most updated Planck cosmology\cite{Planck2020}, we consider the full FRESCO survey volume as the comoving cube enclosed by the 124 arcmin$^2$ survey area between $z=4.9$ and $z=9.0$, where either H$\alpha$+[NII] or H$\beta$+[OIII] fall into the spectral coverage.
 This corresponds to a total survey volume of $\sim1.2\times10^{6}$ comoving Mpc$^3$.
 As for the halo mass function, we compute it following \cite{Tinker2008} using the Python package \texttt{hmf}\cite{Murray2013} under the same Planck cosmology\cite{Planck2020}.
 With the halo mass function, we further derive the cumulative number density of dark matter halos above a certain mass ($n$), as a function of redshift and halo mass.
-According to the definition, the maximum halo mass at a given redshift (z) thus satisfies n(M$_\mathrm{halo}^\mathrm{max}$, $z$) $\times$ $V$ = 1, from which we derive its redshift evolution and further constrain the maximal stellar mass of galaxies expected by very simplistic galaxy assembly models in Fig.~\ref{fig2}.
+According to the definition, the maximum halo mass at a given redshift (z) thus satisfies n(M$_\mathrm{halo}^\mathrm{max}$, $z$) $\times$ $V$ = 1, from which we derive its redshift evolution and further constrain the maximal stellar mass of galaxies expected by very simplistic galaxy assembly models in Fig.~\ref{fig1}. \\ \\ \textbf{Cosmic variance.} Considering the limited and non-continuous sky area covered by the FRESCO survey (62 arcmin$^2$ each for the GOODS-North and -South fields), we include the effect of cosmic variance in this work.
+The cosmic variance is derived from the FLAMINGO simulations\cite{Schaye2023, Kugel2023}.
+We adopt the Dark Matter Only (DMO) simulation with a box size of 2.8 Gpc.
+It is the largest box available while having a high-resolution dark matter particle mass ($6.72\times10^{9} M_{\odot}$), making it the best choice for our study.
+In total, we have 12 redshift snapshots between $z\sim4-10$ at intervals of $\sim0.5$.
+In each redshift, we obtain the most massive halo mass from each of the 32,768 subboxes of FLAMINGO.
+Every subbox has a volume matching half of the total FRESCO survey volume ($\sim1.2\times10^{6}$ cMpc$^3$), considering the real observed GOODS-North and -South fields are not contiguous.
+Then, we perform a bootstrap approach to select the most massive halo mass among any two random subboxes.
+This procedure is repeated 10,000 times, and we calculate the 16th and 84th percentiles of the distribution of the maximum halo mass as 1$\sigma$ uncertainty of cosmic variance.